tir38/android-master-detail-nav-drawer/README.md

-The Navigation Drawer pattern is ubiquitous on Android devices:
+The navigation drawer pattern is ubiquitous on Android devices:

 ![nav_example](readme_images/nav_example.png)

 *Sample from Material Design.*

 This pattern is easily implemented with the [Design Support Library](https://android-developers.googleblog.com/2015/05/android-design-support-library.html).
-The best walkthrough on how to build this [tutorial by CodePath](http://guides.codepath.com/android/fragment-navigation-drawer).
+The best walkthrough on how to build a navigation drawer is this [tutorial by CodePath](http://guides.codepath.com/android/fragment-navigation-drawer).

 On larger devices though, hiding and showing the navigation drawer is unneccessary.
-With plenty of screen realestate, the menu should just stay open all the time.
+With plenty of screen real estate, the drawer should just stay open all the time.
 The [Material Design specs](https://material.io/guidelines/patterns/navigation-drawer.html#navigation-drawer-behavior) even recommend this behavior.
-I set out to see if I can use Fragments to make this re-use easy.
+There are [ways](http://stackoverflow.com/a/18095111) to accomplish this "always open" behavior on tablets by using [DrawerLayout.LOCK_MODE_LOCKED_OPEN](https://developer.android.com/reference/android/support/v4/widget/DrawerLayout.html#LOCK_MODE_LOCKED_OPEN), but I found them a bit hacky and unelegant.
+Additionally by implementing CodePath's example, too much of the view logic would live in the hosted activity.
+I set out to see if I can use Fragments to solve this problem.
+Basically we will have a *master* fragment that will be used for the drawer view and a *detail* fragment for the main view.
+We'll then reuse these fragments in a classic master/detail arrangement on tablets.

 ![phone](readme_images/phone_and_tablet.png)

 *The end result.*

-If you're unfamiliar with Navigation Drawers, I suggest you run through the CodePath tutorial first.
+If you're unfamiliar with navigation drawers, I suggest you run through the CodePath tutorial first.
 It'll take you maybe 30 minutes and you'll have a better understanding of what we're going to do here.

-Let's get started codeing the building blocks of our app, the re-usable pieces, the Fragments and their layouts.
+Let's get started coding the building blocks of our app: the Fragments and their layouts.
 We are going to keep things real simple so the UI is a bit ugly.
 Let's fist create the layouts for our master and detail fragments:

 `fragment_master.xml`: